testingisdocumenting/znai/td-documentation-cli/documentation/flow/structure.md

 Take a look at the left side bar and compare it with the file content.

-Top level entry `introduction` correspond to directory names.
+The top entry, `introduction`, corresponds to the directory of the same name.
-Nested entry `rationale` correspond to file name `rationale.md`.
+The nested entry, `rationale`, corresponds to the file `rationale.md`.

 # Sub Headings

 Only a first level heading is treated as a first class citizen:
 * Part of **TOC**
-* Smallest unit of **Search result**
+* Smallest unit of **search result**
 ```
 # First Class Citizen
 ```

-Nested sub headings only add visual distinction.
+Nested sub headings only add visual distinction within a page.
-If you use them to create your document outline chances are you need to consider splitting your page.

     ## Sub heading
     content of sub heading